-How much time do you spend sitting in the day?
+How much time do you move during the day?

 A sedentary lifestyle takes a huge toll on the body.
 Risks of sitting for extended periods of time are linked to: